-Containerised 'Olympic Flame' Click the link for Bare Root Olympic Flame.
+Containerised 'Olympic Flame' Size Options.
+Click the link for Bare Root Olympic Flame.

 Considered a stiff tree when young which we assume to be lack of "bendiness" and not rigid, historical Victorian values.

 The Olympic Flame is a Columnar tree so expect it to be many times taller than it is wide.
 The picture of the outline should give you some idea on the left.

 The leaves are green to start with and as the seasons march ever forward they change to a Coppery colour followed by a magnificent orange making the Olympic Flame fairly obvious where it got its name.
 This is definitely a tree to buy if you want to see variation throughout the seasons.